JoshuaMarden/BTC_Analyser/README.md

 A second multiple regression analysis is peformed on the new principle components.
 This effectively accounts for the strong heteroscedacity of the data.

 SARIMAX is then performed.
-WARNING SARIMA does not fit this data series and is to be disregarded.
+WARNING SARIMAX does not fit this data series and is to be disregarded.

 Each time the analyser runs it creates a dated log containing the details of the analysis.
 The log includes plotted data and summaries of each analysis.
 In `docs` there are some files to help the uninitiated